impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 ...
 ```

 Here we open (but don't yet close) a declaration for a function called `collect_documentation`.
 Inside we declare a local variable named `awk`, which I happen to know shares the same name as a shell utility.
-GNU has [a user's guide](https://web.archive.org/web/20220915174506/https://www.gnu.org/software/gawk/manual/gawk.html) on the `awk` utility, which says that it's "a program that you can use to select particular records in a file and perform operations upon them."
-[The Linux man page](https://web.archive.org/web/20220707035408/https://man7.org/linux/man-pages/man1/awk.1p.html) for `awk` has more details:
+GNU has [a user's guide](https://web.archive.org/web/20220915174506/https://www.gnu.org/software/gawk/manual/gawk.html){:target="_blank" rel="noopener"} on the `awk` utility, which says that it's "a program that you can use to select particular records in a file and perform operations upon them."
+[The Linux man page](https://web.archive.org/web/20220707035408/https://man7.org/linux/man-pages/man1/awk.1p.html){:target="_blank" rel="noopener"} for `awk` has more details:

 > The awk utility shall execute programs written in the awk programming language, which is specialized for textual data manipulation.
 An awk program is a sequence of patterns and corresponding actions.
 When input is read that matches a pattern, the action associated with that pattern is carried out.
 >